vojeroen/timetracker/README.md

 ### Python backend
 A virtual environment can be created baed on `requirements.txt`.
 Git is configured to ignore the `venv` directory.

-To run a development server, execute the following command in `python`.
+To run a development server, execute the following command in `app`.
 ```bash
 FLASK_APP=app/timer.py FLASK_ENV=development FLASK_DEBUG=1 python -m flask run
 ```